mantou132/gem/packages/gem/docs/en/001-guide/002-advance/002-gem-element-more.md

 ## Memo

-Similar to Effect, `memo` can execute callback function when needed:
+In order to avoid performing some complex calculations when re-render, `memo` can execution of the callback when specified dependencies change, unlike the`effect`, `memo` execution before the `render`, so you should register in the `constructor` or `willMount`:

 ```ts
 // Omit import...